 Mastopexy does leave noticeable, permanent scars, although they'll be covered by your bra or bathing suit.
 (Poor healing and wider scars are more common in smokers.)
 The procedure can also leave you with unevenly positioned nipples, or a permanent loss of feeling in your nipples or breasts.

 Planning Your Surgery

-In your initial consultation for brast lift in Glendale CA, it's important to discuss your expectations frankly with your surgeon, and to listen to his or her opinion.
+In your initial consultation for brast lift in Burbank CA, it's important to discuss your expectations frankly with your surgeon, and to listen to his or her opinion.
 Every patient--and every physician, as well--has a different view of what is a desirable size and shape for breasts.

 The surgeon will examine your breasts and measure them while you're sitting or standing.
 He will discuss the variables that may affect the procedure--such as your age, the size and shape of your breasts, and the condition of your skin--and whether an implant is advisable.
 You should also discuss where the nipple and areola will be positioned; they'll be moved higher during the procedure, and should be approximately even with the crease beneath your breast.

 The incision outlines the area from which breast skin will be removed and defines the new location for the nipple.
 When the excess skin has been removed, the nipple and areola are moved to the higher position.
 The skin surrounding the areola is then brought down and together to reshape the breast.
 Stitches are usually located around the areola, in a vertical line extending downwards from the nipple area, and along the lower crease of the breast.